confluence/firehacks/README.md

 ## Features

 * Tab backgrounds are coloured by base domain, with an overlaid second colour for subdomains (or by scheme if there is no domain). `www.` is stripped off.
+    * **Note:** this feature is still being tweaked and fixed as I discover problems with it (some subdomains are not behaving as expected).
+It's pretty, but not 100% consistent!
+Possibly something to do with domain redirection.
 * GitHub tabs are overlaid with colours for the first two path elements (usually account and repository).
 * Clicking once in the URL bar or search bar never selects the contents.
 * The search term is cleared from the search bar after the search is performed.